jhvst/stateless-fcos/README.md

                         "peli"  [1]
 ```

-The idea is that the router has four ports, of which one goes to a node called "muro", which has two ports, of which one goes to a node called "peli".
-This project has files so that a) "muro" can share the upstream network to "peli" and b) "peli" can boot from "muro", which in itself boots from pfSense.
+In other words, my router has four ports.
+Port 4 goes to a computer `muro` which has two ports.
+Muro shares WAN and pfSense LAN connection to `peli`.

-Throughout the README, the host computer to which the packages are installed is supposed to be "muro" and the computer which is booting PXE is "peli".
+`muro` boots CoreOS from pfSense. `peli` boots CoreOS from `muro`.
+This project demonstrates how `peli` boots from `muro`.
+As such, throughout the READMEs the packages are installed on `muro` and the computer which is booting PXE is `peli`.